 Affiliate marketing is the quickest way to start earning money online.
 It’s ideal for bloggers and podcasters, for instance.
 Why?
 Because the only thing you have to do is recommend those products and services that you use and love.
-And that’s the key to use this kind of marketing – honestly.
+And that’s the key to using this kind of marketing – honestly.
 Please don’t recommend anything you wouldn’t recommend to your best friend.
 The more you use and love the product or service you want to promote, the better.

 How does affiliate marketing work exactly?

 Once you’ve found affiliate programs that appeal to you, you’ll get an affiliate link, which is a link that contains your personal affiliate code.
 Usually, the affiliate programs make some banners and images available for you, but it’s not always like that.
 The next thing you have to do is use that affiliate link of yours on your website.
 When someone purchases a product through your link, you get a commission.
 And that’s all!

 Now, how do you find affiliate programs who would let you promote them?
 There are some options: